-The photo on the left above is from a presentation at Fort Vancouver WA.
+The photo on the left below is from a presentation at Fort Vancouver WA.
 Naturally, I thought it not appropriate to appropriate all his visuals.
 I don't have as many photos for the next phase of black history in the Pacific Northwest, but the following links show and tell something about the black experience in the western US during the 1800s.

 “I am also entitled to be recognized: The Life and Journey of Moses Williams”

 Lecture at Fort Vancouver WA, Feb 29, 2020; see